String#encoding is lying?

 Before, in Ruby 1.8, File.open would work just fine.
 I have a script that just stopped working, till I found the above workaround.
 This seems to me like a bug.
 I would expect Ruby to just do its best in order to convert user input into the required encodings for file APIs and such.
 Meaning I would not like for a possible fix to require any code migration from 1.8 to 1.9+ at all.

-#5 Updated by Renato Silva 6 months ago
+#5 Updated by Renato Silva over 1 year ago

 I would expect that if ARGV.encoding is CP850, then the string is encoded as CP850.
 Instead, the string is encoded in another encoding, ISO-8859-1.
 The reduced test case should output this: